Whig Party (United States): Party leaders

-Henry Clay of Kentucky was the party's congressional leader from the time of its formation in 1833 until his resignation from the Senate in 1842, and he remained an important Whig leader until his death in 1852.
-His frequent rival for leadership of the party was Daniel Webster, who represented Massachusetts in the Senate and served as Secretary of State under three Whig presidents.
-Clay and Webster each repeatedly sought the Whig presidential nomination, but, excepting Clay's nomination in 1844, the Whigs consistently nominated individuals who had served as generals, specifically William Henry Harrison, Zachary Taylor, and Winfield Scott.
-Harrison, Taylor, John Tyler, and Millard Fillmore all served as president, though Tyler was expelled from the Whig Party shortly after taking office in 1841.
-Benjamin Robbins Curtis was the lone Whig to serve on the Supreme Court of the United States, though later Supreme Court justices like John Marshall Harlan affiliated with the Whig Party early in their career before joining the Court as members of another party.
+Henry Clay of Kentucky was the party's leading congressional figure from its formation until his resignation from the Senate in 1842, and he remained influential until his death in 1852.
+His principal rival for national leadership was Daniel Webster, who represented Massachusetts in the Senate and served as secretary of state in three administrations that originated with Whig electoral tickets.
+Apart from Clay in 1844, the party nominated celebrated generals—William Henry Harrison, Zachary Taylor and Winfield Scott—for president.
+Harrison and Taylor were elected president as Whigs; their vice presidents, Tyler and Fillmore, succeeded them after their deaths.
+Tyler was expelled from the party in September 1841, while Fillmore remained a Whig.
+Benjamin Robbins Curtis was the only Supreme Court justice appointed as a Whig, although later justices including John Marshall Harlan had belonged to the party earlier in their careers.

-During the time of the party's existence, numerous other Whig leaders emerged, including Truman Smith of Connecticut, who Holt describes as "the Whigs' closest equivalent to a modern national party chairman" for his efforts to raise money, deliver the Whig message, and build up the party nationwide.
+During the time of the party's existence, numerous other Whig leaders emerged, including Truman Smith of Connecticut, whom Holt describes as "the Whigs' closest equivalent to a modern national party chairman" for his efforts to raise money, deliver the Whig message, and build up the party nationwide.
 In New York, William Seward and Thurlow Weed established an influential organization and competed with Millard Fillmore's faction of the party.
 John M. Clayton of Delaware and John C. Crittenden of Kentucky were important border state Whigs who were influential in the Taylor administration.

 Supreme Court Justice John McLean of Ohio commanded a following in the party and was a perennial aspirant for the Whig presidential nomination, but he maintained his independence from the party and never ran for office as a Whig candidate.
 Thomas Corwin of Ohio emerged in the 1840s as a leading opponent of the Mexican–American War, and he later served as Fillmore's Secretary of the Treasury.
 William Cabell Rives of Virginia joined the Whig Party over dissatisfaction with Van Buren's handling of the Independent Treasury, and he became a prominent conservative Whig.

 In Georgia, future Confederate Vice President Alexander H. Stephens and Robert Toombs competed for influence with their intra-party rival, John M. Berrien.
 Future Republican President Abraham Lincoln served a single term as a Whig congressman representing Illinois.

-One strength of the Whigs was a superb network of newspapers—their leading editor was Horace Greeley of the powerful New-York Daily Tribune.
-The Boston Atlas, under the leadership of Richard Haughton and Richard Hildreth, also emerged as an important Whig paper.
-Influenced by the writings of Thomas Malthus and David Ricardo, Henry Charles Carey became the leading Whig economist in the 1830s.
-Other prominent Whig-aligned intellectuals and public figures include journalist John G. Palfrey of the North American Review, novelist John P. Kennedy, and historian William H. Prescott.
+The Whigs were supported by an extensive network of partisan newspapers.
+Horace Greeley's New-York Tribune became one of the party's most influential papers, while the Boston Atlas, associated with Richard Haughton and Richard Hildreth, was important in Massachusetts.
+Henry Charles Carey became a prominent Whig-aligned economist, and other writers associated with Whig politics included John G. Palfrey, John P. Kennedy and William H. Prescott.